 The stress test is actually like a stress heart test.
 Just as the functional performance of the heart of a person who rushes at a specific pace is determined, the adequacy of the financial power of banks and other financial institutions in certain difficult conditions is determined.

 Stress tests focus on a few key issues such as credit risk, market risk, and liquidity risk to measure banks' financial health in a possible crisis.
-Hypothetical scenarios are created using various criteria from the Federal Reserve and the International Monetary Fund (IMF).
+Hypothetical scenarios are created using various Federal Reserve and the International Monetary Fund (IMF).
 Computer simulations are used in this process.
 However, the European Central Bank has strict stress test requirements covering approximately 70% of banking institutions in the Eurozone.
 Stress tests conducted by the company are conducted every six months and are subject to strict reporting periods.

 The test is done by stress-testing a bank's balance sheet under hypothetical market conditions and economic variables, such as a 10% collapse in stock markets or a 15% increase in unemployment.